-Join Bob McGannon for an in-depth discussion in this video Building a request for proposal (RFP), part of Managing Project Procurement.
+Join Bob McGannon for an in-depth discussion in this video Building a request for proposal (RFP), part of Project Management Foundations: Procurement.

 - One of my own favorite made-up terms is "enoughness".…As project managers, ideally we do just enough…project management.…Once we reach the "enoughness" point we should go no further…because we are adding undue overhead to our projects.…The same applies with procurement.…We should do what is enough to get the products…and services we need.…However, in some cases we need to be especially diligent…and thoroughly explain and negotiate…extensive services or products for our project.…